 President Emeritus and University Professor, University of Richmond

-American Academy Lecturer - Class of Spring 2023
+American Academy Distinguished Visitor - Class of Spring 2023

 Ronald A. Crutcher, a national leader in higher education and a distinguished classical musician, was the President of the University of Richmond from 2015-2021.
 Crutcher is also President Emeritus of Wheaton College in Massachusetts.
 Prior to Wheaton, he was Provost and Executive Vice President for Academic Affairs at Miami University of Ohio.
 In August 2021, he was named a Senior Fellow at the Aspen Institute.